jay-Anonymous/ContannaProductionApp/README.md

 - Use of Google Maps to present a map of the current location
 - Use of an independently defined new widget type called AnchoredOverlay to overlay a map widget

-Here is a blog post about the value of using a starter app: <https://stuff.greger.io/2021/08/why-and-how-you-should-use-a-flutter-starter-app.html>

-Also, see my blog post for a more detailed introduction to the various features: <https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html>.

-## Known issues

-- firebase_crashlytics does not support web

 ## Suggested improvements